chromium/chromium/base/allocator/partition_allocator/glossary.md

   [going up to `kMaxBucketed`][max-bucket-comment].
   * Plainly put, all slots (ergo the resulting spans) of a given size class are logically chained into one bucket.

+![A bucket, spanning multiple super pages, collects spans whose slots are of a particular size class.](./dot/bucket.png)

 * **Normal Bucket**: Any bucket whose size ceiling does not exceed `kMaxBucketed`.
 This is the common case in PartitionAlloc, and the "normal" modifier is often dropped in casual reference.